Braised Daikon Radish Recipe

-I’ve been reading the book On Vegetables lately and it has some great simple ways to enjoy vegetables such as this Braised Daikon Radish recipe which I tweeked just slightly.
+I’ve been reading the book On Vegetables lately and it has some great simple ways to enjoy vegetables such as this Daikon recipe which I tweaked just slightly.
 Just a few simple ingredients, little prep, and some easy cooking nets a beautifully delicious side dish.

 Musical Inspiration for Braised Daikon